What Is A Co-occurring Disorder?

 Integrated or dual diagnosis treatment often involves forms of behavioral treatment, such as cognitive-behavioral therapy (CBT) or dialectical behavior therapy (DBT), that can help improve coping skills and reduce maladaptive behaviors.
 These may be used in combination with medication-assisted treatment (MAT).
 Integration is key to achieving a healthy balance and long-term recovery.

-Treating co-occurring disorders is a critical aspect of our inpatient treatment experience because co-occurring disorders are strongly connected with instances of substance abuse.
+Co occurring disorder treatment is a critical aspect of our inpatient treatment experience because co-occurring disorders are strongly connected with instances of substance abuse.
 Creating a treatment plan that addresses the physical aspects of withdrawal, the psychological connection with drug use, and addressing underlying mental health disorders is all a part of setting clients up for success.

 At We Level Up NJ, we believe that if the client can identify the underlying issue and treat it simultaneously with their treatment for addiction, the client’s chances of a successful, relapse-free recovery are much improved.
 In fact, once we can identify and properly begin treatment on the underlying issue that’s driving or co-occurring with the dependency on alcohol or other drugs, clients will have reached a major milestone and will be that much closer to long-term sobriety.
+Contact one of our addiction treatment specialists today to learn more about our top-rated co-occurring disorder treatment programs.

 SAMHSA – https://www.samhsa.gov/medication-assisted-treatment/medications-counseling-related-conditions/co-occurring-disorders